RADIO | TV | FILMS | THEATRE | LIVE | MUSIC | ABOUT

 Questions?
 Drop us an email: info@petula-archives.co.uk

 This site is lovingly curated by fans for the celebration and preservation of Petula's legacy.
 Petula's trademark is acknowledged with respect.
-The use of "Petula Clark" does not imply endorsement, and serves to provide accurate information relevant to the historical context.
-This falls under "fair use," which allows for the use of trademarks when it is essential to describe something accurately rather than to promote it.
+The use of the name 'Petula Clark' does not imply endorsement; it is used solely for accurate historical reference.
+This falls under 'fair dealing'/'fair use', which allows for the use of trademarks when essential for accurate description rather than promotion.
 This is a non-commercial tribute with no official affiliation.

 Please do not copy, rewrite or redistribute materials from the pages of this website.